davixdedem/StarlinuX/README.md

 ```sh
 ssh root@192.168.1.1 'ash -s' < Second.sh 2>&1 && bash Third.sh
 ```
-- Once all the scripts have been executed, your Raspberry Pi should be configured and connected to Starlink, you can now use our <b>Android application</b>!
+- Once all the scripts have been executed, your Modem/router should be configured and connected to Starlink, you can now use our <b>Android application</b>!

 ## Installation
 <div align="left">